yo-main/vif/README.md

 # VIF

-Blam, say hi to Vif, the language that will take over python.

-## Overview

 Vif is a programing language under development.
-I have no experience whatsoever in buiding languages, but it looked interesting and I wanted to try building a new one.

-https://craftinginterpreters.com/ gave me a huge boost, and then I went rogue with my own, strange, ideas...

-Vif aims to look like python, because I look how python looks like.
-But a few things are very different from it:
+Vif looks like python, because I like how readable python is.
+But I also like rust a lot and took some inpiration from it in the design.
+In the end, you get something similar to python, but with a very different mechanic behind the scene.

-- variables are declared with the `var` keyword
+- variables must be declared with the `var` keyword
-- variables are constant by default.
-- to override an existing variable, it must be declared with the `mut` keyword
+- variables can be declared as mutable with the `mut` keyword.
 - variables are __always__ passed by reference

-Most of those things are handled during compilation, to not burden the livetime with pointless checks.
+Vif is a dynamic language, but the compiler does its best to do as much things as it can.

-Vif's compiler and VM are made in rust.
-I plan to switch to LLVM at some point, but for now I'm exploring on my own.
+Vif's compiler and VM are made in rust, because I like rust.
+But I plan to switch to LLVM at some point, but for now I'm exploring on my own.

+## Motivation

+None, except me wanting to play and learn how to build a programing language. https://craftinginterpreters.com/ gave me a huge boost, and then I went rogue with my own, strange, ideas...

+I really believe a language like vif can find its place in between python and rust.
+I would like to to be flexible enough for some scripting/small stuffs but also strong enough for big teams to collobarate on it easily (typing and mutability would help a lot).

+I also wish for it to be much more performant than python.
+I really love python, for damn it's slow and not energy friendly at all.
+It's one of the most used language despite that.
+I wish for python to be much less energyvore, but given the age of the language and the size of its users base, it'll be hard to drastically change this (I guess).
+So at some point I forecast that a new language, more performant, will take python place.

+It surely won't be Vif, but that won't prevent me from attempting it to build it with that mindset.

+## Roadmap

+I have been able to implement a solid base (at least according to my capabilities).

+- [x] variables
+- [x] mutability concept
+- [x] functions
+- [x] closures
+- [x] error management
+- [ ] typing
+- [ ] classes
+- [ ] modules
+- [ ] decorator
+- [ ] cloning object (since everything is passed by reference)
+- [ ] standard library
+- [ ] tooling

+Currently, as I have been able to add functions and closures concepts, I am spending most of my time on refactoring stuff and building a solid base before conctinuing to add more functionalities.
+Hence, most of my time is spent on improving performances and having a nice error management.

-### Examples
+## Examples

 Let's start with a simple "Hello world" program !
 ```python